k1t4/bwf/README.md

 ## How to use?
 The tool is self-documented, so just write `bwf -h` or `bwf --help`

+There is also an interactive mode (`-i` or `--interactive`) , that persists a session token.
+It is very useful when you need to perform several operations on your wallet without entering a password for each command.
+Subcommands for interactive and classic modes are absolutely the same, except interactive mode has `exit` subcommand to exit from interactive cli.

 I will just duplicate the usage here:

 `show`, `create`, `delete`, `logout` - are subcommands: